caleb-hansolo/PRADD/README.md

 **Left Side:** Menu
 * Pipeline Processes Dropdown - select which processes of the machine learning pipeline you would like to be applied to your videos/data
     * **Pattern Thresholding** uses the pattern images you have uploaded in the *Training/Pattern Matching Data pane* to analyze your videos and goes frame-by-frame to see if the realsense video matches the patterns of the images provided
+        * ran on Realsense Depth Video
     * **Model Object Detection** uses the LLM prompt you can edit in the *Advanced Settings* page to analyze each frame to see if it matches the prompt you provide
+        * ran on Raw video
     * **Solid Color Detection** uses a black and white pixel threshold to simplify the values of pixels with color values above or below them as black or white, then uses the solid color detection percentage to discard images that have a certain percentage of their pixels at a solid color (determined by the black and white pixel thresholds)
+        * ran on Realsense Depth video

 **Right Side:** Upload Panes
 * *Dataset Upload Pane*: